Seton Hall University: Student media

+The Galleon Yearbook ceased publishing in the early 2000s.
+The original name of the Seton Hall University yearbook was title The White and Blue from 1924 to 1942, with the exception of 1940.
+No yearbooks were published from 1934 to 1938 or from 1943 to 1946.
+Publication resumed in 1947 under the title The Galleon but ceased in 2006.

-WSOU is a non-commercial, college radio station, broadcasting at 89.5 MHz FM.
-The station broadcasts from the campus of Seton Hall University in South Orange, New Jersey.
-It is a student run station with General Manager Mark Maben at helm as a full-time faculty member.
+WSOU is a college radio station broadcasting at 89.5 MHz FM.
 WSOU currently broadcasts in HD-RADIO.
 In 2007, the Princeton Review rated WSOU as the eighth-best college radio station in the nation.
-Industry magazine also ranked WSOU to be the top Metal format station in the nation in 2007, and Rolling Stone Magazine ranked WSOU to be one of the top 5 rock stations in the nation in 2008.

-Seton Hall's television station, Pirate-TV, is located in the basement of Fahy Hall.
-Programming includes a daily news show and weekly sports talk and fashion/entertainment shows.

 Traditions

 University seal

 The university seal combines attributes from the Bayley coat of arms and the Seton family crest.
 The Seton crest dates back as early as 1216 and symbolizes Scottish nobility.
 Renowned crest-maker, William F. J. Ryan designed the current form of the Seton Hall crest, which is notable for its three crescents and three torteau.
 The motto on the seal Hazard Zet Forward (Hazard Zit Forward on some versions) is a combination of Norman French and archaic English meaning at whatever risk, yet go forward.
 Part custom and part superstition, students avoid stepping on an engraving of the seal in the middle of the university green.
 It is said that students who step on the seal will not graduate on time.